cs2113-f23/cs2113-f23.github.io/wrkshts/J2-wrksht.md

 }
 ```

-Suppose we want to extend this to a `FormulaOne` class which has a make, e.g., Mercedes, complete the constructor and `toString()` method that would make this functional?
+Suppose we want to extend this to a `FormulaOne` class which has a make, e.g., Mercedes.
+Complete the constructor and `toString()` method.

 ```java